Sevier Highway: Richfield to Fremont Indian State Park

 About 6.5 miles from the start of the path (or the end, depending on how you look at things) you will end up at the Sevier Junction Trailhead and parking area.
 This is really the hub of some interesting rides.
 It also happens to be Exit 23 off of I-70, so all those times I was passing by, this would have been a great place to start.
 There are plenty of parking spots and a maintained pit potty.

-Start in Richfield and beeline it for the bike route through Elsinore, Joseph, and Sevier, then at Sevier Junction, continue on Clear Creek Canyon Road about 4 miles to the Fremont Indian State Park.
-This is a good place to turn around on this 45 mile out-and-back route.
+Start in Richfield and beeline it for the bike route through Elsinore, Joseph, and Sevier, then at Sevier Junction, continue on Clear Creek Canyon Road about 4 miles to the Fremont Indian State Park Museum.
+This is a good place to turn around on

 Stitch together your own route with any of these options.
 And explore small towns along the way.
 If you ride up to Candy Mountain Resort, you can get food and fill up your bottles at Big Rock Cafe.